Robben Island: History

 The island was also used as a leper colony and animal quarantine station.
-Starting in 1845, lepers from the Hemel-en-Aarde (heaven and earth) leper colony near Caledon were moved to Robben Island when Hemel-en-Aarde was found unsuitable as a leper colony.
-Initially, this was done on a voluntary basis, and the lepers were free to leave the island if they so wished.
+Starting in 1845, lepers from the Hemel-en-Aarde (heaven and earth) leper colony near Caledon were moved to Robben Island when Hemel-en-Aarde was found unsuitable.
+Initially, people were relocated on a voluntary basis, and the lepers were free to leave the island if they so wished.
 In April 1891, the cornerstones for 11 new buildings to house lepers were laid.
 After passage of the Leprosy Repression Act in May 1892, admission was no longer voluntary, and the movement of the lepers was restricted.
 Doctors and scientists did not understand the disease and thought that isolation was the only way to prevent other people from contracting it.
 Prior to 1892, an average of about 25 lepers a year were admitted to Robben Island, but in 1892 that number rose to 338, and a further 250 were admitted in 1893.

 During the Second World War, the island was fortified.
 BL 9.2-inch guns and 6-inch guns were installed as part of the defences for Cape Town.

+In 1948 the National Party came to power and instituted a formal program of apartheid.
+Over time, black Africans and allies began to organize against this policy.
 From 1961, Robben Island was used by the South African government as a prison for political prisoners and convicted criminals.

 In 1969, the Moturu Kramat, now a sacred site for Muslim pilgrimage on Robben Island, was built to commemorate Sayed Abdurahman Moturu, the Prince of Madura.
 Moturu, one of Cape Town's first imams, had been exiled in the mid-1740s to the island.
 He died there in 1754.
 Muslim political prisoners would pay homage at the shrine before leaving the island.

-In 1982, former inmate Indres Naidoo's book "Island in Chains" became the first published account of prison life on the island.
+In 1982, former inmate Indres Naidoo published his book Island in Chains, the first account prison life on the island.

 The maximum security prison for political prisoners closed in 1991.
 The medium security prison for criminal prisoners was closed five years later.

-With the end of apartheid, the island has become a popular tourist destination.
-It is managed by Robben Island Museum (RIM); which operates the site as a living museum.
+Since the end of apartheid, the island has become a popular tourist destination.
+It is managed by Robben Island Museum (RIM), which operates the site as a living museum.
 In 1999, the island was declared a World Heritage Site for its importance to South Africa's political history and development of a democratic society.
 Every year, thousands of visitors take the ferry from the Victoria & Alfred Waterfront in Cape Town for tours of the island and its former prison.
 Many of the guides are former prisoners.
 All land on the island is owned by the nation of South Africa, with the exception of the island church.
 Administratively, Robben Island is a suburb of the City of Cape Town.
 It is open all year around, weather permitting.

+As a tourist attraction in South Africa's national consciousness, today Robben Island is often regarded as "a symbol of oppression" by many black South Africans.